Real-Skill/javascript-tasks/README.md

 ## Part II:

-Create **deleteStr** function that will allow you to delete string from an Array of strings.
+Create **deleteString** function that will allow you to delete string from an Array of strings.
 This function should accept two parameters:

     deleteStr(stringToDelete, arrayOfStrings)